zzhangjii/learning-library/ApplicationIntegration-labguide.md

     association for the Submit Request start event, you mapped data into evaluateFormDataObject that is used to populate fields for the EvaluateForm used here in Approve Request.
-So, all that must be mapped is the *evaluateFormDataObject* data structure into *evaluateForm* so that the data will be displayed on the form.
+So, all that must be mapped is to map the *evaluateFormDataObject* data structure into *evaluateForm* so that the data will be displayed on the form.
     Notice that the tooling assumed that and has done it for you: